Ryan6y/mcb185_homework/participation.md

 	+ Met Reese in class
 	+ Work together for homework
 - Week 4
+	+ Attended class on Tuesday
+	+ Attended class on Thursday
+	+
 - Week 5
 - Week 6
 - Week 7